samparkewolfe/Sound_Control/README.txt

     Several channels (only 3).
     Triangle UI to visualise mix.
 FM Synth
-    Two slider synth to mess around with.
+    Two slider synth to mess around with
 Microphone input!!
     Microphone RMS
     Headphones with a mic on them.